Bakers#

 Step 4: Set up an identity and an initial account

 Once you’ve installed the Desktop Wallet, you must set up an identity and an initial account.
-You may want to create a separate account to use as a baker account, since the Identity Provider knows the user who submits the initial account to the chain.
+You may want to create a separate account to use as a validator account, since the Identity Provider knows the user who submits the initial account to the chain.
 See Create an identity and an initial account in the Desktop Wallet and Create an account in the Desktop Wallet.

 Step 1: Set up the node

-For baking you must be running a node on the Concordium blockchain.
+For validation you must be running a node on the Concordium blockchain.
 You can run a node on Windows, on macOS, on Ubuntu or using Docker.
 You can also have a third-party run a node on your behalf.

 Step 2: Set up the Wallet